andreyorst/powerline.kak/README.md

   configures it with `defer powerline %{...}` expansion.
 Deferring means that all these configurations will be loaded only when the `powerline` module loads.
-- `set-option global powerline_format 'git bufname filetype mode_info line_column position'` - sets
+- `powerline-format global 'git bufname filetype mode_info line_column position'` - sets
   the format of powerline, by adding only git, buffer name, filetype, information about mode, line_column and file position in percents.
 - `powerline-toggle line_column off` - disables part of powerline which shows